DaikoSapmi/tekstemaskin/README.md

 #### macOS - BlackHole Configuration for Digital Meetings

 **BlackHole** is essential for capturing both your microphone and meeting participants' audio simultaneously.

+> **💡 Smart Detection**: Tekstemaskin automatically detects if BlackHole is already installed and skips the installation step during setup.

 Here's how to set it up:

 1. **Install BlackHole 2ch**
    ```bash